John Stamos: Music and theatre

 Stamos started learning drums when he was four, then began to take up playing the guitar, and started his own band called Destiny.
-The band had played concerts at some amusement parks and parties.
+The band played concerts at some amusement parks and parties.

 Independently

 Stamos performed on an independently released 1994 album entitled Shades of Blue along with Lanny Cordola, Gary Griffin, Sandra Stephens, Tony Guerrero, and David Enos.
 Shades of Blue was re-released digitally through iTunes and other channels in 2010 after being long out-of-print.
-He appeared on Broadway as The Emcee in Cabaret, as iGuido Contini n Nine and as J. Pierrepont Finch in How To Succeed in Business Without Really Trying.
+He appeared on Broadway as The Emcee in Cabaret, as Guido Contini in Nine and as J. Pierrepont Finch in How To Succeed in Business Without Really Trying.
 Stamos performed the Billy Joel song "Lullabye (Goodnight, My Angel)" on the 2006 charity album Unexpected Dreams – Songs From the Stars.

 On March 30, 2009, he announced that he would participate in the Broadway revival of Bye Bye Birdie.
 Stamos won the 2009–10 Golden Icon Award for best actor in a musical for his performance in that production.
 Stamos was awarded a star on the Hollywood Walk of Fame on November 16, 2009.
 The star is located at 7021 Hollywood Blvd.

 Stamos performed with John Fogerty on April 24, 2010, during one of the Tampa Bay Rays post-game concerts.
 Stamos rotated between the tambourine, drums, and bass guitar throughout the concert.
 In August 2011, Stamos performed in Hairspray at the Hollywood Bowl as Corny Collins, alongside an all-star cast.

 On July 10, 2012, Stamos began performances on Broadway in Gore Vidal's The Best Man as Senator Joseph Cantwell.
 Stamos reprised his role as Jesse Katsopolis for a "Jesse and the Rippers" reunion on Late Night with Jimmy Fallon on July 19, 2013.
 Played straight by host Fallon (who introduced the band as being from San Francisco and having a number one song in Japan), Stamos performed a medley of songs featured on Full House including "Forever" and the series' theme song "Everywhere You Look".
 Bob Saget and Lori Loughlin also made cameos.

 In 2014, Stamos directed the music video "Let Yourself be Loved" for the Nashville-based band Diamond Carter, featuring the band's front-man Tyler Tuohy alongside actress Nicky Whelan.
 Stamos was also noted as a co-writer for the song, along with Michael Gigante, and the video was released on Yahoo Music on May 21, 2014.